 - 3 tablespoons chopped shallots

-- 1. Clean the fresh spinach, removing and discarding the larger stems.
-Heat olive oil in a skillet over medium heat, and when it is hot, add the spinach to the pan.
-Cover with a lid; the spinach will start softening and reducing in volume.
-When it becomes soft, turn it in the pan and add the chopped garlic, salt, and red pepper flakes.
+- Clean the fresh spinach, removing and discarding the larger stems.
+Heat the olive oil in a skillet over medium heat and, when the oil is hot but not smoking, add the spinach to the pan.
+Cover with a lid and cook until the spinach starts softening and reducing in volume.
+When it becomes soft but not yet wilted, turn it in the pan and add the chopped garlic, salt, and red pepper flakes.
 Cook, tossing and mixing the spinach, for 1 1/2 to 3 minutes, until it is wilted and just tender.
 Transfer to a bowl and set aside.

-- 2. Open oysters.
+- Open the oysters.
 Drain off the juice, reserving it for other uses.

-- 4. On each of four ovenproof plates, spoon 6 small mounds of spinach inches apart, and press down on the tops gently to make an indentation or “nest” in the center of each mound.
+- On each of 4 ovenproof plates, spoon 6 small mounds of spinach a couple inches apart.
+Gently press down on the tops to make an indentation or “nest” in the center of each mound.
 Place a raw oyster in each of these indentations and put the plates in the oven to warm while you cook the bacon and the shallots and butter.

-- 6. To finish, melt the butter in a small skillet over medium heat.
-Cook it until it starts changing color, becoming light brown.
-Add the shallots, stir, and cook for about 30 seconds longer, so the butter continues to cook along with the shallots.
+- Melt the butter in a small skillet over medium heat.
+Cook until it starts changing color and becoming light brown.
+Add the shallots, stir, and cook for about 30 seconds longer so the butter continues to cook along with the shallots.

-- 7. Remove the hot plates of spinach and oysters from the oven, spoon a little shallot butter on top of each, and sprinkle on some bacon pieces.
+- Remove the hot plates of spinach and oysters from the oven, spoon a little shallot butter on top of each, and sprinkle with the bacon.
 Serve immediately.